 This is the bigger picture of Abraham’s obedience to God.
 He thought he was waiting so many years for a son but God wanted to work through him to bless the nations of the world and make them all his children.
 Our God gives abundantly.

 He replied, “You of little faith, why are you so afraid?”
 Then he got up and rebuked the winds and the waves, and it was completely calm.

-QN: Is it okay to doubt God in certain circumstances, perhaps the life-threatening type?
-The answer is no. It is not okay and this verse clearly spells it out.
-We would think that Jesus could have been softer with the disciples, since the boat was filling with water and they were so close to drowning.
-But he was not pleased with their lack of faith.
+QN: Is it fine to doubt God in certain circumstances, perhaps the life-threatening type?
+The answer is no. God will still love you but He desires that we believe in all circumstances.
+We would have expected Jesus to be softer with the disciples, since the boat was filling with water and they were so close to drowning.
+But he was not pleased with their unbelief.
 It is no different with us, sure we can feel afraid that is natural, but even then we can make a decision to trust God.
 Otherwise Jesus would never have admonished his disciples.

 1 Peter 1:21

 Through him [Christ] you believe in God, who raised him from the dead and glorified him, and so your faith and hope are in God.

 We look to Jesus as the source of our faith.
 If we are lacking in faith we should go to him, that is, his Word because they are one.